clearbank/fi-api-101/README.md

 ```

 Application starts listening on port 5000.
-You can test it like so:
+You can also test it:

 ```cmd
 curl --location --request POST 'http://localhost:5000/sample/api' \